harshininuti/harshininuti/README.md

 ## Hi!
 * My name is Harshini Nuti!
-* I use she/her pronouns!
+* I use she/her pronouns.
-* I'm interested in applied microeconomics research!
+* I'm interested in applied microeconomics research.
 * Some of my work that I have done and I am proud of can be found here!

 <!--